 The headwaters of the French Broad River begin just west of the Eastern Continental Divide near Rosman, NC, about 60 miles south of Asheville near the South Carolina state line.
 One of several unique features of the river is that it flows north.
-The French Broad travels for about 100 miles from the headwaters to Hot Springs, passing through Brevard, Hendersonville , Asheville and Marshall, NC.
-About 6 miles after passing through Hot Springs, the river flows into Tennessee.
+The French Broad travels for about 100 miles from the headwaters to Hot Springs, passing through Brevard, Hendersonville, Asheville and Marshall, NC.
+About 6 miles downstream of Hot Springs, the river flows into Tennessee.
 Ultimately, the waters of the French Broad river end up in the Gulf of Mexico, via the Tennessee, the Ohio and the Mississippi rivers.

 A Natural Pathway Through the Mountains

 The river provides a natural pathway through the mountains.
 Following the river in the mid 1800’s was a drover’s road called the Buncombe Turnpike.
 The foot path allowed people to move animals and goods from the flatter lands in Tennessee through the Western NC Mountains, and out to the ports in South Carolina.
 Small communities along the river grew up to serve the drovers and eventually turned into larger towns.
 In the 1880’s, the completion of the railroad meant the end of many of the small communities.

 One of the Oldest Rivers in the World

 Another uncommon fact about the French Broad River is that it is thought to be one of the oldest rivers in the world.
 There are river features just above Hot Springs that are of particular interest to geologists.
 The Cherokee called the river “Long Man,” with the tributaries being called the “Chattering Children.”
 Early settlers called the river the French Broad because it flowed into what was then French territory.

 Just upstream from Hot Springs is the section of the river with the most rapids, providing excellent whitewater rafting and paddling.
 Many sections of the river offer enjoyable recreational activities.